Philosophers at Aloeric

-At Aloeric we teach PSHE through the Jigsaw scheme of work.
+At Aloeric we teach Personal, Social and Health Education (PSHE) through the Jigsaw scheme of work.
 This comprehensive programme gives children relevant learning experiences to help them navigate their world and develop positive relationships with themselves and others.

 Being Me In My World covers a wide range of topics, including a sense of belonging, welcoming others and being part of the school and the wider community.